emtechlab/mitigating-group-bias-in-fl/README.md

 - Computes **privacy-preserving group importance weights** via average conditional probabilities across clients.
 - Applies a **modified multiplicative-weights algorithm** with an L1 regularizer to prevent weight explosion and improve worst-group performance.
 - Enforces a **performance threshold** on the best-performing group to avoid degrading high-accuracy groups.
-- Demonstrates superior worst-group true-positive-rate gains (up to +41%) on CIFAR-10, MNIST, Fashion-MNIST, USPS, SynthDigits, and MNIST-M without significant loss in overall accuracy :contentReference[oaicite:2]{index=2}.
+- Demonstrates superior worst-group true-positive-rate gains (up to +41%) on CIFAR-10, MNIST, Fashion-MNIST, USPS, SynthDigits, and MNIST-M without significant loss in overall accuracy.

 ---